MKastek/GCP-ACE-exam/exam-notes.md

 [--destination=DESTINATION] [--source=SOURCE] [--source-organization=SOURCE_ORGANIZATION]
 [--source-project=SOURCE_PROJECT]
 ```

-### Bigquery dry run
-BigQuery provides various methods to estimate cost:
-- Use the query dry run option to estimate costs before running a query using the on-demand pricing model.
-- Calculate the number of bytes processed by various types of query.
-- Get the monthly cost based on projected usage by using the Google Cloud Pricing Calculator.

-A dry run in BigQuery provides the following information:
-- estimate of charges in on-demand mode
-- validation of your query
-- approximate size and complexity of your query in capacity mode

-### How to use dry run - you want to find out how much it will cost to run the query
-Use the command line to run a dry run query to estimate the number of bytes read.
-Then convert that bytes estimate to dollars using the Pricing Calculator.

 ### Make VM to use specific service account instead of the default Compute Engine service account
 When creating the VM via the web console, specify the service account under the 'Identity and API Access' section.